liberland/Constitution/Liberland-constitution.md

   * **§IV.6(4)** Department of Foreign Affairs;
   * **§IV.6(5)** Department of Treasury.
 * **§IV.7.** Each Department shall be headed by the Secretary of State for the respective Department who shall answer to the Chancellor and the Assembly.
+* **§IV.8.** The Chancellor and the Cabinet shall be advised as to the law by the State Attorney.
+  * **§IV.8(1)** The Office of the State Attorney shall represent all bodies of the Public Administration in all civil proceedings.
+  * **§IV.8(2)** The State Attorney shall be appointed by the Chancellor for a term not exceeding six years.

 ### Article V: The Judicial Power